Why ‘Minute Works’?

 Here we are in 2019 and the hourglass (not our hourglass) has become a global symbol of climate change activism.
 That’s an amazing coincidence!
 The Extinction Symbol was created way back in 2011.
-It came to prominence in 2019 when the excellent Extinction Rebellion adopted it.
+It came to prominence when Extinction Rebellion adopted it.
 For a while its origins were unknown.

 We still love our hourglass.
-We fashioned it from a letter ‘M’ and a ‘W’.
-It contains 60 dots.
+Fashioned from the letters ‘M’ and ‘W’, it contains 60 dots.
 55 appear in the lower-half and five are positioned in the top.
 Read on to learn more about what they mean.

 Before we chose a name for our studio we took a moment to re-read books that informed our practice.
 In The Medium is the Message McLuhan and Fiore wrote:

 “All media work us over completely.
 They are so pervasive in their personal, political, economic, aesthetic, psychological, moral, ethical and social consequences that they leave no part of us untouched, unaffected, unaltered … Any understanding of social and cultural change is impossible without a knowledge of the way media work as environments.”

 This statement helped us to define what we stand for and how we relate our work to the world we live in.
 We are interested in graphic design’s ability to create change.
 We aim to devote our time to meaningful ideas that encourage community, democracy, and sustainability.

 With this clear sense of purpose in mind we started to consider how the notion of ‘time devoted to design for change’ might be symbolised.
 How have calls for social change been visualised in the past?
 One example is the Doomsday Clock, which the Bulletin of Atomic Scientists describe as: